vippsas/go-sqllogging/README.md

-# go-sqllog: Tools for logging from SQL
+# go-sqllogging: Tools for logging from SQL

 When developing stored procedures it can be useful to log directly to the service output.
 This package facilitates this for the